Bochhh/SOC-Investigation/threat-hunting/powershell_threat_hunt_complete.md

 Multiple identical executions = Strong malware indicator
 ```

-> 📸 *Screenshot: Splunk logs showing multiple PowerShell executions with identical timestamps, all with encoded commands*

 **The pattern is becoming clear.
 This is not a one-time admin task.
 This is coordinated malicious activity.**

 ---